-It is well-known that the requirements in a SS scheme can be reformulated using entropy functions \cite{beimel2011secret}.
-Denote the secret by a random variable $S$; denote $n$ shares by random variables $Y_1, Y_2, \ldots, Y_n$.
-The SS scheme is a $(t, n)$-threshold SS scheme if and only if \begin{itemize} \item (Correctness) for every $T = \{i_1, \ldots, i_t\} \subseteq [n]$ of size $t$,
+It is well known that the requirements of a secret sharing scheme can be characterized using entropy functions~\cite{beimel2011secret}.
+Let the secret be represented by a random variable $S$, and let the $n$ shares be represented by random variables $Y_1, Y_2, \ldots, Y_n$.
+The scheme is a $(t,n)$-threshold SS scheme if and only if the following conditions hold: \begin{itemize} \item (Correctness) For every $T = \{i_1, \ldots, i_t\} \subseteq [n]$ of size $t$,

-where $Y_T$ denotes the vector $(Y_{i_1}, \ldots, Y_{i_t})$. \item (Privacy) for every $T \subseteq [n]$ of size $t-1$,
+where $Y_T$ denotes the vector $(Y_{i_1}, \ldots, Y_{i_t})$. \item (Privacy) For every $T \subseteq [n]$ of size $t-1$,

 \end{itemize}